-- The Choprock from Merrell is a shoe equipped with features designed to aid adventurers in their watery escapades.
-It has an integrated toe guard to give users a sense of confidence while traversing trails filled with bumpy hazards.
+- Prefer a hiking shoe that gives users a sense of confidence while traversing trails filled with bumpy hazards.

 Making up the Choprock’s below-the-ankle upper is a combination of synthetic textile and mesh fabric.
 It comes engineered at the heel with Hyperlock—a TPU (thermoplastic polyurethane) overlay that strengthens the rear region of the footgear for enhanced heel support.
 The shoe’s front end, on the other hand, has an integrated toe bumper made of rubber.